“Is there any difference? It’s just a country! Time does change that fast” – you may think!

 If the South usually welcomed rains in half a year from May to November and the tropical heat from December to April, now things change a little bit.

-The rain season seems to last way longer compared to last year 2018, which is almost still showering until the middle of January.
+The rainy season seems to last way longer compared to last year 2022, which is almost still showering until the middle of January.

 Keep the phone, wallet and everything attended